-Until recently I wasn’t a big believer in homemade iced coffee.
+Until recently, I wasn’t a big believer in homemade iced coffee.
 I’ve tried out a few recipes (some I found, some I made up) and found a few variations I like OK.
-But nothing that really compared to good barista made iced coffee.
-Plus, making single serving iced coffee at home is sort of a pain.
-It is a paint to steep coffee that long for only one mediocre cup.
-But then I tried out this recipe.
-And life changed.
-I’ve tried a few variations since then and I found what works best for me.
-Here’s my favorite homemade iced coffee variations.
+But nothing that really compared to what I could get at a coffee shop.

 Fill a glass with ice and pour in your chilled iced coffee.
 I love it plain with a few generous tablespoons of cream.